 16. Don't miss the glacier lookout at Grey Glacier lodge.

 Walk past the lodge and campsite about 5 minutes up the trail until you see the sign "Mirador".
-Turn left and follow the path through the woods to see an amazing view of the glacier and icebergs!
+Turn left and follow the path through the woods to see an amazing view of Grey Glacier and icebergs!
 This is a much shorter journey than going to the lookout listed on the map.

 17. Don't be afraid of the hiking distances!

-Check out what it's like there in our video!
+Check out what the W Trek was like in our Chile Vlog!